Race and the Jury

 Our death penalty system treats you better if you’re rich and guilty than if you’re poor and innocent.
 As a result, a stunning number of innocent people have been sentenced to death.

-For every nine people executed, one person on death row has been exonerated.
+For every eight people executed, one person on death row has been exonerated.

 The same factors drive wrongful convictions in non-capital cases and death penalty cases, including: